Futon Mattress Sizes and Dimensions

 Twin Size Futon

-You can use a twin size futon to sleep shorter or younger individuals.
-A futon of this size would be ideal for smaller guest bedrooms and a living room set-up.
+You can use a twin size futon mattress to sleep shorter or younger individuals.
+Futon mattress sizes like this would be ideal for smaller guest bedrooms and a living room set-up.
 Twin size mattresses will measure 38 inches by 74 inches.
 It is best to place this size futon in a room that measures 7 feet by 10 feet.

 Twin XL Size Futon